THE AFGHAN SERIES, DAY 5, 6 & 7

 Bamiyan

-As we climbed out of the village of Dara e Ajdahar we drove along the ridge of the valley and had the most incredible views of a place I had considered not visiting.
+Climbing out of Dara e Ajdahar, we drove along the ridge, enjoying incredible views of a place I nearly skipped.

 Bamiyan, Qlukhi & The Buddhas